Cy-r0/3C_simulation/README.md

 fragments.

 The final output of the simulation is a red and white matrix that shows whether any two fragments in the filament were overlapping (and thus crosslinked and ligated) or not.

 ## Limitations

-For simplicity, there is only one euchromatin filament, represented as a string.
+For simplicity, there is only one euchromatin filament.
 No representation of base pairs and other features of DNA are present.

 The shape and arrangement of the filament is mostly random, which is not the case in real cells.